ACRMGroup/bioptools/INSTALL.md

 This assumes that you wish to install the programs in $HOME/bin

-You may change this default location with
+You may change this default location with the following options for the makemake.pl script

 -   -prefix=xxxx - Change the prefix in front of all directories from
                    $HOME to xxxx